adammcdonagh/open-task-framework/README.md

 **--noop**

 This is useful for validating the configuration is valid.
 It will not actually do anything, other than load the configuration files and validate that they are valid.
+N.B.
+This only works for executions and transfers.

 **-t, --taskId**